Career Profile: Marketing Manager

 Why Is Marketing Management a Job of Tomorrow?

 Marketing managers are needed to successfully push a company in the right direction in terms of targeting the business’ ideal customers and pricing its goods and services accordingly.
-Employment opportunities for marketing managers are expected to increase 14 percent by 2016, according to the Bureau of Labor Statistics.
+Employment opportunities for marketing managers are expected to increase 14 percent, according to the Bureau of Labor Statistics.
 Marketing managers earn an average salary of $98,720 annually.

 What Does a Marketing Manager Do?